-Hope Culture Church will be coming together with Berney Points Baptist Church and Canvas Church for a joint Christmas Service on December 21st.
-Join us as we come unite to celebrate the wonder of God becoming man with fellow believers.
+Hope Culture Church will be coming together with Berney Points Baptist Church and Canvas Church for a joint Christmas Service on December 21st in the upstairs sanctuary at 10:00 am.
+Join us as we unite to celebrate the wonder of God becoming man.

 God is in the wind.

 The answer to our pain.